kzorluoglu/Social-Poster/readme.md

-# Social (Media) Poster
+# Social (Media) Multi Account and Page Poster

-Social Poster is a simple Facebook Page and Twitt poster
+Social Poster is a simple for Multi Facebook Pages and Twitter Accounts poster

-  - Text Posting
+  - Text Posting for Multiple Pages and Accounts
-  - Text with Image-\s Posting
+  - Text with Image-\s Posting for Multiple Pages and Accounts

 # Screenshots
 ![Screenshot](https://i.ibb.co/YcGvnt9/Screens.png)